Thomas-George-T/thomas-george-t.github.io/content/home/experience.md

 * Implemented dataset transfer of 26 TB between Hadoop and MySQL RDBMS using Sqoop
 * Performed performance tuning in Spark, SQL, and Sqoop resulting in 60% response time reduction
 * Redesigned Data Lake to use Parquet, and Snappy compression to cut 30% storage and compute costs
+* Executed Agile DevOps to build, and maintain code quality, version control and continuous integration, and continuous deployment (CI/CD) using Maven, Git, Bitbucket, Atlassian Bamboo, Jira, confluence and GitHub Actions
+* Handled file formats like Parquet, XML, ORC, Avro, JSON, and CSV
+* Performed Partitioning, Bucketing, Join optimizations, and Compression in Hive

 Technologies: Hadoop, Sqoop, Hive, Impala, Shell scripting, MySQL, Spark, Scala, SonarQube, Flume, Unix, Git